-The Petzl Elia was the most comfortable of the ABS style helmets that we tested, and as such we've given it high marks for this category.
+The Petzl Elia is the most comfortable of the ABS style helmets that we tested, and as such we've given it high marks for this category.

-We also liked the single chin strap, for less bulk under our chin, and there's some soft padding at the brow so that the plastic band isn't rubbing against your forehead.
+We also like the single chin strap, for less bulk under our chin, and there's some soft padding at the brow so that the plastic band isn't rubbing against the forehead.
 Because the whole band slides up and down, we felt a gentle pressure around our entire head, as opposed to on just one spot in the back where some helmets have a tightening knob.

 Instead of a tightening knob or slider at the back, there is one on each side of the head, and the whole plastic mechanism also rotates up and down a few degrees.
-While the Petzl Elios can be adjusted once and then left that way, this helmet needs some slight adjusting every time you put it on.
+Unfortunately, this helmet needs some slight adjusting every time you put it on.
 It is difficult to use the slider adjustments on the top of the helmet while wearing gloves, and occasionally they stick if there is grit in them.

-We did like the single chin strap, which can be adjusted with one hand, unlike the doubled-up strap found on some helmets like the CAMP USA Armour.
-There are no sliders to adjust the helmet up around your ears though, which made it not quite as stable on our heads as the ones that have it, like the Petzl Elios.
+We like the single chin strap, which you can adjust with one hand.
+There are no slider buckles to adjust the helmet up around your ears though, which made it not quite as stable on our heads like the ones that have this feature.
 Because it is available in one size only, it might not work for every woman (or man with a ponytail).
-It fit our female tester's 56 cm head well, but those with much smaller heads might want to check out the "ladies" version of the CAMP Armour instead.
+It did fit our female tester's 56 cm head well.

-This helmet was actually the lightest ABS style helmet that we tested (10.1 ounces) though part of that weight savings probably comes from it being slightly smaller than the Size 2 and M/L sizes that we tested and weighed every other helmet in.
+This helmet is the lightest ABS style helmet that we tested (10.1 ounces) though part of that weight savings probably comes from it being slightly smaller than the Size 2 and M/L sizes that we tested and weighed every other helmet in.

-While it wasn't as light as our Top Pick for Lightweight, the 6.1 ounce Petzl Sirocco or the 7 ounce Black Diamond Vapor, the Elia did have the smallest profile, at only 27 inches circumference.
+While it isn't as light as EPS or EPP foam style helmets, the Elia does have the smallest profile, at only 27 inches circumference.

 There's nothing like climbing on a hot day to make you not want to wear a helmet, and the older-style ABS helmets are notorious for poor ventilation.
-This helmet actually had better ventilation than the other hard plastic models that we tested, and we gave it a 7/10 for this category.
+This helmet has better ventilation than the other hard plastic models that we tested, so we rated it the highest for this category.

 There are seven different vents at multiple levels on each side to encourage airflow.
-The OMEGA headband system keeps the shell up a little off your head as well, which in turn keeps you cooler.
+The OMEGA headband system keeps the shell up a little off your head as well, which in turn keeps you better ventilated.

 The headlamp attachment on this helmet is fairly easy to use.
-The clips are secure, but not too tight as to be impossible to get a headlamp strap under.
+The clips are secure, but not too tight as to be impossible to get a headlamp strap under it.